zabbix/zabbix/templates/media/glpi/README.md

 4 - High| High|
 5 - Disaster| Very High|

-On Update action in zabbix, webhook updates created problem's title, severity and create followup with update comment.
+On Update action in zabbix, webhook updates created problem's title, severity and creates followup with update comment.

-On resolve action, webhook updates created problem title and create followup with resolve information.
+On resolve action, webhook updates created problem title and creates followup with resolve information.

 Created problems have "New" status, and resolved - "Solved" status.

+Due to the specifics of the webhook, the number of retries is set to 1 by default.
+We recommend that you do not change this setting, because in case of a transaction error, additional duplicate objects (problems, followups) may be created during the retry.

 ## Installation guide

 This guide describes how to integrate your Zabbix installation with GLPi problems using the Zabbix webhook feature.
-This guide will provide instructions on setting up a media type, a user and an action in Zabbix.
+This guide provides instructions on setting up a media type, a user and an action in Zabbix.
 <br/><br/>
 ## In GLPi